Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes: Continuous-time distributed dynamic programming

 We can easily prove that $\bar \Phi ^T \bar D( - I + \gamma \bar P^\pi )\bar \Phi$ is negative definite, and hence, Hurwitz~\cite[pp.~209]{bhatnagar2012stochastic}.
 Therefore, $\bar \theta _t - \bar \theta ^* \to 0$ as $t \to \infty$, which completes the proof. \end{proof}

-To solve~\eqref{eq:1}, we need to assume that the central reward $R_c^\pi$ is accessible for all agents.
-In the next sections, we will consider distributed versions, where only the local reward $r_i$ is given to each agent $i$.
-Two versions are given.
-The first version is motivated from~\cite{wang2010control}, and the second version is new, which has more preferable properties compared to the first version when applied to RL frameworks.
+To solve~\eqref{eq:1}, we must assume that the central reward $R_c^\pi$ is accessible to all agents.
+In subsequent sections, we will explore distributed versions where only the local reward $R^\pi_i$ is provided to each agent $i$.
+We present two versions: the first is inspired by~\cite{wang2010control}, while the second is a novel approach that offers more desirable properties compared to the first when integrated into reinforcement learning (RL) frameworks~\cite{sutton1988learning}.